-This partnership between PMC and the Jane Goodall Institute highlights that how human behavior is essential to the success of environmental conservation efforts.
-Mass-media is an important and needed tool to impact behaviors – particularly at scale.
+This partnership between PMC and the Jane Goodall Institute highlights how human behavior is essential to the success of environmental conservation efforts.
+Mass media is an important and needed tool to impact behaviors – particularly at scale.

 “The results were encouraging,” says Reid.
 “It’s estimated that 30% of our target audience had heard of Pambazuko and 16% listened to more than half of the episodes.
 To reach more than 350,000 people at least once per week for 1.5 years – that scale of impact is just part of why entertainment can be so successful at changing social norms.”

 The Journal of Development Communication is published by the Asian Institute for Development Communication (Aidcom) and is a non-profit peer-review journal.
 It has been published since 1990.